Undergraduate » New Student Information

-Congratulations on gaining a place in the 2018-entry MORSE, Mathematics and Statistics or Data Science degree programme!
+Congratulations on gaining a place in the 2021-entry MORSE, MathStat, or Data Science course!

-We look forward to welcoming you to the Department in September.
-In the meantime the resources provided here will help you to know what you should be doing before you arrive, and what you will need to do in your first week at Warwick.
+We look forward to welcoming you to our department in September.
+In the meantime, the resources provided here will help you to know what you should be doing before you arrive, and about some of what will happen during in your first week at Warwick.

-The University's Welcome to Warwick pages provide a wealth of general information about your arrival and first few days here.
-The information below is more specific to Department of Statistics students.
+The University's Welcome to Warwick pages provide a wealth of general information about your arrival and first few days here, while the information below is more specific to our department.

-There will be a second induction meeting for first year students on Thursday 27th September at 2pm in MS.02.
+There will be a second virtual induction session for first year students on Thursday of Welcome Week.
+The Welcome Week timetable will go live in September.

 There are separate Course Guides for Data Science, for MORSE and for Mathematics & Statistics.
 The up-to-date version of your Course Guide is maintained online.
 You should aim to familiarise yourself with its contents, and to read at least the Introduction and First Year parts in detail, as soon as possible.

-Immediately after the induction meeting on 27th September you should meet with your Personal Tutor, whose name you will by then have been told.
+During Welcome Week you will meet your Personal Tutor.
+The meeting will be timetabled for you and the department will notify you of this schedule.
 The role of your Personal Tutor is explained in the Course Guide.
 Your Personal Tutor will arrange to meet with you individually at some time during the first few days of term.

 Start of lectures